alex-miller-0/masters_notebooks/README.md

 # masters_notebooks
-A series of iPython Notebooks for my maters report on Solid Oxide Fuel Cells (data analysis).
+A series of iPython Notebooks covering the data analysis process for my maters thesis on Solid Oxide Fuel Cells.

 The notebooks are labeled in the order of the data analysis process.
-Reused, custom functions are in sofc_func.py
+Reused custom functions are in sofc_func.py